 You need to be where you clients are and where they are searching for properties.
 A good place to start is on the worldwide web.
 Thus, it is imperative that you have an online presence.
 Create an account on the preferred social media apps of your target market.
 Make sure to also be consistent in the communications you have across platforms.
 Next, update your profile consistently with your available listings and your predictions for the real estate market.
 Finally, create a content plan that will help you build credibility as an agent who knows what they are talking about.

 Make use of commercial products built for real estate agents to keep yourself organized.
 Specialized software programs can help you generate leads by organizing and managing your client database.
 You can also use programs to schedule your showings and receive feedback or get leads sent straight to your phone from your sign riders.
 Check out websites like Pro Agent Solutions that can help you to get started with a variety of software and tools for real estate agents.

 8. Know the law

-To get your real estate license, you will have to log in some hours and pass your state licensure exam.
+To get your real estate license, you will have to log in some hours completing real estate courses and pass your state licensure exam.
 You also need to take refresher courses and continue your education to keep your license valid.
 Make sure you have a comprehensive understanding of local and national real estate legislature.
 You want to be a resource person your clients will go to for advice and consultation on matters concerning real estate in your area.